Licensed in California and Hawaii

 Outside the day-to-day practice, Raffi is a faculty member in the UCLA Department of Communication where he lectures students about the First Amendment and educates them on various free speech issues, including, defamation, right of publicity, political speech, among other areas.

-He has published various op ed pieces and commentaries in newspapers and journals on First Amendment and financial industry issues.
+He has published various op ed pieces in newspapers and journals on First Amendment and financial industry issues and has interviewed and offered legal commentary on NBC Los Angeles, ABC7 and the Los Angeles Times.

 Raffi is active within the Armenian American community and, for nearly 10 years, has served as a board member with the Armenian National Committee of America – Western Region (ANCA-WR), the largest Armenian American grassroots advocacy organization in the United States.
 Raffi is also a recipient of the “20 Rising Stars Under 40” award given by the Armenian Bar Association (ABA), recognizing Raffi as someone who has distinguished himself in his profession and who has made a meaningful impact on his community.